Records you should keep

 • You will need to confirm that you have obtained each officer’s consent and certification that they are eligible to hold their office.

-• But you will not need to provide us with copies of the consents when you are registering for the first time, reregistering or updating the register.
+• You will not need to provide us with copies of the consents when you are registering for the first time, reregistering or updating the register.

 Consent template